ernest-bruce/human-internet/humanity/humanity.md

 ### 2. Gives you real ownership over your data
-*companies that work with your data operate on your datapod, the authoritative store of your personal_data; your data is permanent and universal, which gives you options regarding how your data is processed and by who process it; entities who collect data about you must have your permission to do so, and they must store that data in your datapod*
+*companies that work with your data operate on your datapod, the authoritative store of your personal_data; your data is permanent and universal, which gives you options regarding how your data is processed and by whom; entities who collect data about you must have your permission to do so, and they must store that data in your datapod*
 &nbsp;

-personal_data outlasts any [product](https://www.theverge.com/2019/3/1/18246794/microsoft-band-refunds-apps-services-end-of-support-may-fitness-tracker "The Verge: Microsoft to offer Band refunds, announces end of apps and services"), any company, and any business_model
+personal_data outlasts any [product,](https://www.theverge.com/2019/3/1/18246794/microsoft-band-refunds-apps-services-end-of-support-may-fitness-tracker "The Verge: Microsoft to offer Band refunds, announces end of apps and services") any company, and any business_model
 · as the owner of your data, you must be able to have any capable entity manage and process it on your behalf
-· for example, you should be able to use the health_data captured on your Apple Watch (steps, heart_rate, and so forth) on your Chrome OS laptop
+· for example, you should be able to use the health_data captured on your Apple Watch (steps, heart rate, and so forth) on your Chrome OS laptop
 · it is *your* health_data not Apple’s health_data

 businesses come and go, your data is permanent and universal
 · a diabetic wants easy and immediate access to eir glucose levels from eir handheld, tablet, and desktop devices at all times
-· the comprehensive health_data you capture today, such as your step_count and heart_rate, may provide you and healthcare professionals critical information while researching a health issue 20 years from now
+· the comprehensive health_data you capture today, such as step count and heart rate, may provide you and healthcare professionals critical information while researching a health issue 10 or 20 years from now
-· that health_data must be as useful in 20 years as it is today, regardless of the hardware and software used to capture it
+· that health_data must be as useful at the end of that period as it is today, regardless of the hardware and software used to capture it and to view it

-to ensure that data remains useful to its owner as long as the owner is alive or a going_concern, we need lasting data_models that are not tied to a particular company
+to ensure that data remains useful to its owner as long as possible, we need lasting data_models that are not tied to particular service providers
-· when companies introduce products that have to do with personal information, they need to submit those plans for consideration and further development to the **Human Internet Consortium** (an organization composed of entities who participate in the human_internet)
+· when [**data_architects**][data_architect] introduce products that have to do with personal_data, they submit their plans for consideration and further development to the **Human Internet Consortium** (an organization composed of reputable entities who participate in the human_internet), or a suitable representative body, for example, when away from Earth
-· there, those ideas are considered as part of a “whole person” and “whole society” data infrastructure with the aim of ensuring that records produced using the resulting data_models and interaction_models are supported by the entire ecosystem, not just by the company who introduced them
+· there, those ideas are considered as part of a “whole person” and “whole society” data infrastructure with the aim of ensuring that records produced using the resulting [data_models][data_model] and [**interaction_models**][interaction_model] are supported by the entire ecosystem, not just by the entity who introduced them
 · in other words, *universal data usability* is assured at a fundamental level during feature design, not as an afterthought
+· features that have to do with personal_data are baked into the human_internet itself, this way data_architects are free from the responsibility of hosting, securing, and safeguarding personal_data
 · we have seen how often companies introduce products to the marketplace that they view as testing platforms (funded by individuals sold on sales pitches), and later they leave individuals and even other companies and governments in the lurch, with data that is largely useless, unless it is translated into a different format or structure
 · in the human_internet, companies are free to innovate, but they innovate responsibly, with the needs and rights of individuals and humanity as their guiding light

 &nbsp;

-> the human·internet leaves no data behind
+> the human_internet leaves no data behind

 &nbsp;